ALMSIVI/novel-tools-py/README.md

 ## Basic Concepts

-- A novel, or a book, can usually be divided into **volumes** and **chapters**.
+- A novel, or any book, usually consists of **volumes** and **chapters**.
 Some novels may only have chapters, but not volumes.
 - Volumes and chapters are denoted by **titles**; namely, **volume titles** and **chapter titles** respectively.
 - The book might have a **book introduction** at be beginning of the text file.
 It may also contain **volume introductions** at the beginning of each volume.
 - Therefore, for a book, the common structure is: **book title** - book introduction - volume title - volume introduction - chapter title - **chapter content** - ...
-- **Regular titles** contain an index and a content.
+- **Regular titles** contain an **index** and a **content**.
 Sometimes they may not have content at all, but an index is always necessary.
 For example, *Volume 1: The Escape* has the index *1* and content *The Escape*.
 - There might be several sets of indices within a same book.
-For example, there might be some *Interlude* chapters scattered across regular chapters.
+For example, there might be some *Interlude* chapters scattered across normal chapters.
 These interludes are indexed independently from the others.
 - **Special titles** do not contain an index.
-Like regular titles, they may or may not have content.
+Like regular titles, they may or may not have content, but they may contain certain **affixes** that make them easy to recognize.
 Examples include *Introduction*, *Foreword*, and *Conclusion*.
 - **Metadata** are data about the book that are not part of the content itself, including the book author, id, languages, and tags.
 They are useful for organizing the books on a shelf or in a management software, including [Calibre](https://calibre-ebook.com/).
 A template metadata can be found [here](config/sample_metadata.json).

 The toolkit's job is to extract the different elements within a novel file, correct them of any errors (if any), and reformat them to be more regular and nicer.